WHops/NAHRwhals/README.md

 | threads                 | In whole genome / multi-region: regions analysed simultaneously.
 Single-region: cores for minimap2                                                       | 1             |
 | asm_fa_mmi         | Path to pre-indexed assembly genome with minimap2.
 Useful to avoid re-calculating.                                            | 'default'     |

-Please adjust these parameters based on your specific requirements and the run mode you are using.

 # Report Errors